 The application process

-Timeline: For fall and Fall Advantage program, apply the preceding spring semester.
-For spring and Spring Advantage program, apply the preceding fall semester.
+Timeline: For Fall and Fall Advantage programs, applications are accepted the preceding February and March.
+For Spring and Spring Advantage programs, applications are accepted the preceding September and October.

 - 1. Submit the TC3 Disney application to the TC3 Disney Coordinator.

 - 2. After the coordinator confirms your eligibility for the program, complete the Disney Online Application.
 This includes a Role Checklist to indicate which roles you are willing to perform, so be sure to familiarize yourself with the roles beforehand.
 Full descriptions are available through the Disney College Program.

 - 3. After Disney accepts your application, the next step is a "web interview," which consists of approximately 100 questions that probe your personality and values.